Safe school travel

 - Walking and riding to school is a safe, fun and healthy form of travel and is encouraged and supported by the school.

-- Arrange an alternative meeting point with your child/ren to avoid the congestion within the school carpark, which might be a five to ten-minute walk from the school (refer to maps for some examples).
+- Arrange an alternative meeting point with your child/ren to avoid the congestion within the school carpark, which might be a five to ten-minute walk from the school.

 - If you plan to use the pick-up zone after school, arrive after 3pm when the children are ready to be collected.